FIFRAZ/Machine-Learning-in-Cyber-Security/Identity governance and administration (IGA)/Readme.md

+<h3>My whiteboard notes cover:</h3>

-My whiteboard notes cover the key features a modern day <b>IGA(Identity Administration and Governance)</b> must include, and the use cases where intelligence and automation can be incorporated using <b>Machine Learning</b>.
+- the key features a modern day <b>IGA(Identity Administration and Governance)</b> must include, and
+- the use cases where intelligence and automation can be incorporated using <b>Machine Learning</b>.

 Before you look at the notes, here is a brief overview of what an IGA solution is.